Jerald-Golden/Audio-Deepfake-Detection/README.md

 # Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.

+# Voice Deepfake Detection - Custom License

+All rights reserved.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the project owner.

+For inquiries regarding licensing and usage, please contact [jeraldgolden00@gmail.com].